 Health Benefits of Pigeon Peas

 One of the key minerals found in pigeon peas is potassium, and while this element plays a number of roles in the body, it is perhaps best known as a vasodilator, able to reduce the constriction of blood vessels and thereby lower blood pressure.
-For those suffering from hypertension or at high risk of cardiovascular disease, adding pigeon peas to your daily or weakly diet is a wise move.
+For those suffering from hypertension or at a high risk of cardiovascular disease, adding pigeon peas to your daily or weekly diet is a wise move.

-Every part of the pigeon pea plant has been used in some form to cure inflammatory issues, including the leaves, seeds and peas themselves.
+Every part of the pigeon pea plant has been used in some form to cure inflammatory issues, including the leaves, seeds, and peas themselves.
 The organic compounds found in pigeon peas can quickly reduce swelling and inflammation throughout the body.
 More specifically, a paste made from mashed pigeon peas is a popular traditional medicine for piles, commonly known as hemorrhoids.

 Despite being loaded with nutrients, pigeon peas are moderate in terms of calories and very low in saturated fats and cholesterol.
 One of the problems with any diet is the feeling of hunger between those small, conscientious meals.
 The dietary fiber and wealth of nutrients found in pigeon peas will keep you feeling full, increase the rate of your metabolism and not lead to weight gain.
 In fact, most of the nutrients in pigeon peas convert to usable energy than storable fat.